OpenMendel/MendelIHT.jl/README.md

 }
 ```

-In the `figures` subfolder, one can find all the code to reproduce the figures and tables in our preprint.
+In the `figures` subfolder, one can find all the code to reproduce the figures and tables in our paper.

 ## Bug fixes and user support